nalagoz/data-spotify-releases/doc/readme-data.txt

      which entity (e.g., company, institution, organization)?

      Hannes Datta, Tilburg University.
-     By means of web scraping http://everynoise.com/sorting_hat_closet/
+     By means of a commercial API https://api.chartmetric.com/apidoc/ on 7 October 2019.
-     on 6 July 2018.

 1.3  Who funded the creation of the dataset?
      If there is an associated grant, please provide